Community Profile: Palm Springs

 Community profiles provide insight and information to the nine cities and unincorporated places in the Coachella Valley.
 The profiles provide precise, relevant data at the community level in combination with interactive maps and visualizations to help community members learn about the most important issues facing their communities and to help policy makers make informed decisions for their constituents.
 Community profiles are updated annually with the latest data, with new profiles released on a regular basis.

-Palm Springs is a desert resort city known for its warm, year-round temperatures, golf courses, midcentury modern architecture and its palm tree lined downtown streets.
+Palm Springs is a desert resort city known for its warm, year-round temperatures, golf courses, midcentury modern architecture and its palm tree-lined downtown streets.
 The city is located at the base of the San Jacinto Mountains in Riverside County.
-In the late 1800s, the Coachella Valley area was developed around a Southern Pacific Railroad terminal.
-Due to its close proximity to Los Angeles (107 miles), Palm Springs quickly became a popular destination for tourists and Hollywood stars.
-The city was incorporated in 1938.
+During the 1930s, the Palm Springs area became a popular destination for tourists and Hollywood stars due to its close proximity to Los Angeles (107 miles).
+The city was officially incorporated in 1938.

 Today, Palm Springs is home to over 46,000 residents.
 The median age in Palm Springs is 54, almost 20 years older than the median age in Riverside County (35 years).
-The median income in the city is $46,059, roughly equal to the average of the other cities and places in the Coachella Valley ($49,967).
-The majority of the population in the city of Palm Springs is White (62%), followed by Hispanic (26%).
-Compared to other cities and places in the Coachella Valley, Palm Springs has a relatively high number of Healthcare (245) and Financial Institutions (12).
+The median income in the city is $46,059, slightly lower than the Coachella Valley average of $51,628.
+The majority of the population in the city of Palm Springs is White (62%), with the second largest population being Hispanic (26%).
+Compared to other cities and places in the Coachella Valley, Palm Springs has a relatively high number of Healthcare and Financial Institutions.

 Explore the visualizations below to learn more about demography, housing and social connectedness in the city of Palm Springs and how the city compares to the state, county and other places in the Coachella Valley.